SachinSaligram/alexa-scrum-bot/Alexa-Bot/WORKSHEET.md

 ## Worksheet
 The Worksheet is broken down into 4 parts for each week of the sprint.
 The first week covers the Use Case refinement section of the Deliverable.
 The next 3 weeks focuses on each of the Use Cases and their corresponding subflows and alternative flows.
 Under each subflow or alternative flow is a list of tasks (JIRA links provided) pertaining to that particular subflow(eg. Design, implementation, mocking, selenium testing etc).
+Our tasks are denoted on the JIRA Board as SD-{ID}.

 ##### Week 1